sasjs/sasjs.io/docs/training/workshops.md

 run;
 ```

+It is possible to build apps without admin rights, however you won't be able to auto-deploy using the CLI tool without a client and secret.

 You also need the ability to create Job Execution services somewhere in the folder tree.
 You can check this using /SASJobExecution (or programmatically using SAS Studio).

 #### SAS 9